-- Students who are not meeting grade level standards in Math and Reading will be supported through interventions (tutors, para educators, ELLoquence, Multi-Tier Systems of Support) and all students will have access to standards aligned rigorous curriculum and instruction. - Opportunity Youth Academy will prepare students for college and/or career.
-All students will be exposed to career exploration activities, StrenghtsExplore, community college visits, and a College Liaison who will help students to create post-secondary transition plans. - Parents will be a part of the overall educational experience and will have opportunities to engage and seek support from OYA. - Build a blended learning environment that personalizes education for students. - OYA will implement the three (3) Phases of the Back On Track (BOT) model: Phase I Enriched Curriculum/Preparatin, Phase II Post-Secondary Bridging, Phase III First Year Support after high school graduation.
-The Back On Track (BOT) is a continuum model of high school completion, career exploration experiences, with guidance in setting education and career goals and making informed choices about postsecondary programs of study and careers.
+Students who are not meeting grade level standards in Math and Reading will be supported through interventions (tutors, para educators, ELLoquence, Multi-Tier Systems of Support) and all students will have access to standards aligned rigorous curriculum and instruction.

+Opportunity Youth Academy will prepare students for college and/or career.
+All students will be exposed to career exploration activities, StrenghtsExplore, community college visits, and a College Liaison who will help students create post-secondary transition plans.

+Parents will be a part of the overall educational experience and will have opportunities to engage and seek support from OYA.